YoushanZhang/BirdSoundsDenoising/README.md

 # BirdSoundsDenoising: Deep Visual Audio Denoising for Bird Sounds

-This directory contains the code for paper [BirdSoundsDenoising: Deep Visual Audio Denoising for Bird Sounds](http://openaccess.thecvf.com/), which is accepted by In 2023 IEEE Winter Applications of Computer Vision(WACV).
+This directory contains BirdSoundsDenoising dataset and the code for paper [BirdSoundsDenoising: Deep Visual Audio Denoising for Bird Sounds](http://openaccess.thecvf.com/), which is accepted by In 2023 IEEE Winter Applications of Computer Vision(WACV).

 If you have any questions, please email to youshan.zhang@yu.edu.